-Andrew’s focus areas are zoology and biomechanics.
-In particular, he is interested in the use of arthropods to address questions regarding animal motion.
+Andrew studies arthropods to address general questions about evolution and animal mechanics.
 Andrew served as an instructor of the Jumpstart High School Animal Behavior and Physiology Program, College Park, MD from 2001-06.
-Prior to coming to Tabor, Andrew was a post-doctoral research fellow at the University of Akron.
-The most significant finding from this work in a biomechanics laboratory was the relationship between spider web architecture and silk thread quality.
+Prior to coming to Tabor, Andrew was a postdoctoral research fellow at the University of Akron.
+The most significant finding from this work was the relationship between spider web architecture and silk thread quality.

-Andrew’s hobbies include birdwatching and raising rare breeds of poultry and pigs.
+Andrew’s hobbies include birdwatching and raising rare breeds of small livestock.
 Andrew was raised in Lancaster County, PA and attended Red Run Mennonite Church, Fivepointville as a child.
 Most recently, Andrew has attended Orrville Mennonite Church, OH.
 Andrew lived in Swaziland and Somalia in the 1980’s, where his parents served with Eastern Mennonite Missions.
 Andrew’s passion for global and local environmental issues is driven by his Christian conviction that God commands us to preserve his good creation.

 Post-doctoral Research Fellowship, 2009.
 Spider silk and web biomechanics in the Todd Blackledge laboratory.
 University of Akron, Akron, OH, 44325